kpn678/hello-world/README.md

 ## Current Progress & Future Directions
 The current, major obstacle is figuring out how to deploy the back-end and not having to rely on locally starting the back-end repository in order to use the app.
 Research into better understanding HarperDB, as well as reserching deployment hosting sites, e.g. Railway, Heroku, etc., is underway.

-As for the front-end, basic functionality is up (although its full usage on the deployed website is dependent on the back-end being deployed), and next steps include improving error handling and mobile responsiveness.
+As for the front-end, while the app has been deployed, its full usage is dependent on the back-end being deployed.
+Outside of this, next steps include improving error handling and mobile responsiveness.
 The app is also simple in scope at this time, but once remaining bugs/issues are managed, there are plans to research features such as local storage.

 ## Contributor
 - [Kristy Nguyen](https://www.linkedin.com/in/kristypnguyen/)